mui/material-ui/docs/src/pages/customization/typography/typography.md

 };
 ```

-Then, you need to change the theme to use this new font.
+Next, you need to change the theme to use this new font.
-In order to globally define Raleway as a font face the [`CssBaseline`](/components/css-baseline/) component can be used (or any other CSS solution of your choice).
+In order to globally define Raleway as a font face, the [`CssBaseline`](/components/css-baseline/) component can be used (or any other CSS solution of your choice).

 ```js
 const theme = createMuiTheme({